Table of Contents

 Use examples like “Spearheaded the advertising project; designed the advertising strategy for international clients, led a team of 12 partners, and coached and motivated them; resulted in higher productivity and overall profitability”

 In the above statement, you’ve described your role while also highlighting your experience as a team manager and project leader.
-Recruiters and hiring managers who read this example are more likely to start thinking how leadership and coaching skills you’ve demonstrated in your previous team could benefit their teams, as well.
+Recruiters and hiring managers who read this example are more likely to start thinking about how leadership and coaching skills you’ve demonstrated in your previous team could benefit their teams, as well.

 Another good place to show your strengths and expertise is the professional summary of your resume.
 You can begin this section by describing yourself with three adjectives followed by your experience.